-So I want to share with you a bit of what I’m reflecting on right now.
+So I feel like sharing a bit of what I’m reflecting on right now.

-First, as these stories of tragedy gradually fade from “front page” news, they’re really just beginning.
+As any stories of tragedy fade from front page news, they’re really just beginning.
 The support that we can and want to give must continue.

-That support can come in so many ways, from the deeply personal and truly sacrificial—a shoulder to cry on, housing help for displaced individuals or families—to the simplest quiet actions, like saying yes to adding a small donation to a grocery store bill.
-I had lunch with a friend today who advised giving directly to individual GoFundMe pages to have an immediate impact.
+It can come in so many ways, from the deeply personal and truly sacrificial—a shoulder to cry on, work or housing for displaced folks—to the simplest quiet acts.
+Like yes to a small donation in the grocery store.
+I had lunch with a friend today who said she gives directly to GoFundMe pages to make a fast impact.